Alice Oseman

 Alice May Oseman (born 16 October 1994) is an English author and illustrator of young adult fiction.
-She (Note: Oseman uses she/her and they/them pronouns.
-This article uses she/her pronouns for consistency.) secured her first publishing deal at 17 and published her first novel Solitaire in 2014.

-In addition to Solitaire her novels include Radio Silence, I Was Born for This, and Loveless.
-All stand-alone novels in the same extended universe, they focus on contemporary teenage life in the UK and have received praise for their realism, LGBTQIA+ inclusion, and portrayal of mental health struggles.
-She has received several awards for her works including silver Inky Award, a British Book Award, and three Goodreads Choice Awards.
+The third best-selling graphic novellist since records began, her (Note: Oseman uses she/her and they/them pronouns.
+This article uses she/her pronouns for consistency.) works explore contemporary teenage life in the UK and have received praise for their realism, LGBTQIA+ inclusion, and portrayal of mental health struggles.
+Her accolades include a British Book Award, three Children's and Family Emmy Awards, three Goodreads Choice Awards, and a Silver Inky Award.
+She was named to the BBC's 100 Women list in November 2023, and in October 2024.
+She was named to Time's Time100 Next list.

-She also writes and illustrates the webcomic and graphic novel series Heartstopper, which has been adapted into a critically acclaimed TV series, earning her a BAFTA TV Award nomination and two Children's and Family Emmy Awards as both a writer and producer.
-In recognition of her work, Oseman was named to the BBC's 100 Women list in November 2023, and in October 2024 she was named to Time's Time100 Next list.
-She is the third best-selling graphic novellist since records began.
+Oseman secured her first publishing deal at 17 and published her first novel Solitaire in 2014.
+Her novels include Radio Silence, I Was Born for This, and Loveless.
+She rose to widespread prominence for writing and illustrating the webcomic and graphic novel series Heartstopper from 2016 to 2026, which has been adapted into a critically acclaimed TV series (2022–2024) and film (2026).

 Early life and education

-Alice Oseman was born in Chatham, Kent and grew up in a village near Rochester, Kent with her younger brother, William, and attended Rochester Grammar School.
+Alice Oseman was born on 16 October 1994 in Chatham, Kent and grew up in a village near Rochester, Kent with her younger brother, William, and attended Rochester Grammar School.
 She graduated with a Bachelor of Arts in English Literature from Durham University in 2016.
+In July 2024, Oseman received an honorary degree from the University of Kent at a Rochester Cathedral graduation ceremony for Doctors of Letters and Arts.